Capgemini/react-scaffold/README.md

-# public-react-scaffold
+# React.JS Scaffold

-ReactJS + Gulp Scaffold: lets you quickly set up a project including karma test runner
+React.JS scaffold using Gulp and Webpack.